The School has been running a very successful Schools Essay Prize Competition for a number of years.

 Winner for the KS4 video competition

-In addition to our KS4 video competition, we had a new competition this year aimed at KS3 students.
-We invited photos from year 7, 8 and 9 illustrating the following topic 'Languages are great because they give opportunities for the future'.
+In addition to our KS4 video competition, we also now have a competition aimed at KS3 students.
+We invited photos from year 7, 8 and 9 illustrating the following topic 'It is vital to study languages in school.
+In the attached paragraph, you will give the reasons why you think so.'
 The photos which had to be their own pictures had to be accompanied by a short paragraph in English or one of our languages (Chinese (Mandarin), French, Italian, German and Spanish) explaining why it illustrates the topic.

 Winner for the KS3 competition